I’m 65% Nigerian and next billionaire in Africa —Keshia

 By Prisca Sam-Duru

-Keshia Mbata is an American-born mother of two, living in Lagos Nigeria with her 31-year-old husband, Dizzy Mbata, a hip-hop rap artiste.
+Keshia Mbata is an American-born mother of two, living in Lagos Nigeria with her 31-year-old husband, Dizzy Mbata, a hip-hop rap artist.

 Well, I have studied dance since I was a child as well as track and field when I was in high school.
 I enjoy dancing and working out.
 I take care of my skin with natural products only and, I try to eat well although I rather enjoy chocolate and cake.
 You must love yourself and beauty will radiate from within.